 - Sensory play – things that excite the sense of smell, touch, hearing, tend to be the most engaging.
 Some of these quick set up sensory activities can work well with toddlers or preschoolers.
 However…

 - Choose items which are pretty easy to clean up when you know you won’t be giving your full attention to the toddler’s play.
-This is why, in this list of “independent” toddler activities I gave her cotton balls with treasures in them rather than beans for instance.
+This is why, in this list of “independent” toddler activities I gave her a box full of cotton balls and treasures mixed together, rather than beans, for instance.
 They still have an interesting sensory feel, but won’t spread so far when dropped.

 - To stretch out the activity, you can have your toddler set up somewhere near by and then give out new material bit by bit, allowing your toddler to fully explore new items before adding on.
 In this post about water play with toddlers I talk about building onto the play gradually.